-Aneutronic fusion is, at the moment, the only way known to science to potentially get unlimited, ecologically safe, non-bio hazardous, radioactive-waste & spillage-free power that is cheaper than any energy source now available.
+Aneutronic fusion is, at the moment, the only way known to science to potentially get unlimited, ecologically safe, non-biohazardous, radioactive waste and spillage free power that is cheaper than any energy source now available.

 Aneutronic fusion can be produced using various aneutronic fuels and various fusion devices or generators.
-Lawrenceville Plasma physics uses hydrogen–boron 11 as an aneutronic fuel for a device called Dense Plasma Focus.
-This unique combination comprises LPP’s approach to fusion called Focus Fusion.
+LPPFusion uses hydrogen–boron-11 (pB11) as an aneutronic fuel for a device called Dense Plasma Focus.
+This unique combination comprises LPPFusion’s approach to fusion called Focus Fusion.

 Aneutronic fusion means fusion that does not produce any neutrons.
 This is extremely important because:

 - Neutrons produce radioactivity by merging with other nuclei to produce unstable or radioactive materials.
 Without neutrons, no radioactive waste can be produced.